-Bob Elliott made mention of it in the video (although there wasn’t footage captured), but Eckersley allegedly followed up his fist-pump by pointing an imaginary pistol towards the Blue Jays dugout and blowing it out.
+Bob Elliott mentioned it in the video (although there wasn’t footage captured), but Eckersley allegedly followed up his fist-pump by pointing an imaginary pistol towards the Blue Jays dugout and blowing it out.

 Eckersley’s emphatic reaction was the fuel the Blue Jays needed to light the fire.

 The Oakland Athletics were 81-1 in their previous 82 games when holding a lead entering the ninth inning.
 Eckersley was the MVP and Cy Young Award winner that year.
 Everything indicated he would close things out, as he did 51 times during the regular season.

 Down 6-4, Roberto Alomar came up in the ninth inning and connected for the biggest hit of his Hall of Fame career; a game-tying shot off another Hall of Famer in Eckersley to send the game to extra innings.

 Dave Winfield described it as “the greatest comeback I’ve ever seen, and against incredible odds.”
 Toronto won Game 4 by a score of 7-6 and they jumped out to a 3-1 series lead.
 With baseball’s best reliever on the mound, the Blue Jays did the unthinkable.

 The Blue Jays took great joy in Alomar’s home run.
 Part of it was the elation spurred by Alomar’s home run, but some of it was the satisfaction of sticking it to Eckersley; the man who had taunted the Blue Jays the prior inning and haunted their playoff aspirations.